gsarig/slashadmin/readme.txt

 10. The Old Browser warning message

 == Changelog ==

+= 3.6 =
+* NEW FEATURE: Make WordPress respect the order of the tags you insert in a post
+* IMPROVEMENT: Change the address that receives the Plugin and Theme auto-update email notifications

 = 3.5.1 =
 * Updated webfont-loader script, which fixes bug [#7](https://github.com/WPTT/webfont-loader/issues/7)